wesjrock/ignis/README.md

 FRAMEWORKS AND PLATFORMS
 --------------------------------------------------
-Apple Swift language to implement the application and Google Firebase for the database.
+Apple Swift to implement the application and Google Firebase for the database.

 PROJECT CHARTER AND BUSINESS MODEL CANVAS
 --------------------------------------------------